Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 ### Minificiation Filter
 Happens when the pixel of texture are smaller than the pixel of the render.
 Can change the minification filter of texture.
+If you use NearestFilter on mipmapping, you don't need it.
+You should then deactivate them `colorTexture.generateMipMaps = false`

  (From THREEJS DOC)
 **NearestFilter** returns the value of the texture element that is nearest (in Manhattan distance) to the specified texture coordinates.